hivejs/docs/developing_components__plugins/server-side_interfaces.md

 When this hook is called, the user is already authenticated.
 It is not recommended to use this method unless you know what you are doing.
 Use broadcast channels instead.

-### interface-stream:setup (primus:Primus)
- * `primus` A primus server.
-See https://github.com/primus/primus

-This is used in hive-ui to provide the client-side with the primus client code using `primus.library()`.